Table of Contents

 This will sound familiar for those who have a cat: two bright green dots follow you closely in the hallway as you wake up thirsty at night and head towards the kitchen in the dark.

+So, what’s the secret of the eyes of this hairy little creature in the dark?
 The characteristic of a cat’s eyes that allow her to see better at night also causes her eyes to glow in very dim lights.

 A reflective layer is located just behind the retinas of cats.
-This special area, which increases the power of the light absorbed by the receptor cells of the eye (photo-receptors) is called tapetum lucidum.
+This special area, which increases the power of the light absorbed by the receptor cells of the eye (photoreceptors) is called tapetum lucidum.
 Thanks to this reflective layer which increases the vision and holds the light, even in low light levels, your cat’s eyes shine.

 In nature, there is tapetum lucidum not only in cats, but also in dogs, horses, cows, deer, and the eyes of predators that hunt almost all night long.